prolificinteractive/material-calendarview/docs/README.md

 This is where in depth documentation will be going.
 Right now it's just a placeholder.

-The best we can do for you right now is direct you to the project's readme, or the sample app.
+The best we can do for you right now is direct you to the project's README, or the sample app.

 ## Events, Highlighting, Custom Selectors, and More!